History of hospitals: 5th to the 15th century

+India

+During the Chola Empire (9th to 13th centuries CE), health care was institutionalized via state-supported village dispensaries and hospitals alternatively referred to in epigraphs as atulasalai or vaidyasalai.
+These facilities were commonly integrated into local temple economies and sustained via vaittiyavritti—royal land grants specifically allocated to hereditary medical practitioners.

+The most complete operational blueprint of a Chola medical center comes from a 1067 CE inscription commissioned by Emperor Veera Rajendra Chola at the Venkateswara temple in Tirumukkudal.
+The inscription details the Veera Cholesvara Hospital, a 15-bed institutional infirmary that provided Ayurvedic and Siddha care to students, teachers, and temple members.
+The staff followed a strict institutional hierarchy, consisting of a chief physician, a surgeon, two male herbalists, two female nurses responsible for feeding and dosage preparation, a barber, a washerman, and a waterman.

 Persia

 The Academy of Gondishapur was a hospital and medical training center at Gundeshapur in Persia.
-The city of Gundeshapur was founded in 271 CE by the Sassanid king Shapur I. It was one of the major cities in Khuzestan province of the Persian empire, in Iran.
+The city of Gundeshapur was founded in 271 CE by the Sasanian king Shapur I. It was one of the major cities in Khuzestan province of the Persian empire, in Iran.
 A large percentage of the population were Syriacs, most of whom were Christians.
-Under the rule of Khusraw I, refuge was granted to Greek Nestorian Christian philosophers including the scholars of the Persian School of Edessa (Urfa) (also called the Academy of Athens), a Christian theological and medical university.
+Under the rule of Khosrow I, refuge was granted to Greek Nestorian Christian philosophers including the scholars of the Persian School of Edessa (Urfa) (also called the Academy of Athens), a Christian theological and medical university.
 These scholars made their way to Gundeshapur in 529 following the closing of the academy by Emperor Justinian.
 They were engaged in medical sciences and initiated the first translation projects of medical texts.
 The arrival of these medical practitioners from Edessa marks the beginning of the hospital and medical centre at Gundeshapur.
 It included a medical school and hospital (bimaristan), a pharmacology laboratory, a translation house, a library and an observatory.
 Indian doctors also contributed to the school at Gundeshapur, most notably the medical researcher Mankah.
-Later after Islamic invasion, the writings of Mankah and of the Indian doctor Susruta were translated into Arabic at Baghdad's House of Wisdom.
+Following the Muslim conquest of Persia in the 7th century, the writings of Mankah (Ancient Indian physician) and of the ancient Indian physician and surgeon Sushruta were translated into Arabic at Baghdad's House of Wisdom.